uliska/scheme-book/scheme/conditionals/cond.md

 This form is actually a very nice form of ”syntactic sugar” because it greatly simplifies that task.
-Of course we could get the same result - the color part extracted from the pair -, but in an unnecessarily complicated way.
+Of course we could get the same result - the color part extracted from the pair - with the other forms as well, but in an unnecessarily complicated way.
 The relevant clause could for example be written like this:

 {% lilypond %}
 ((assq 'col-red colors)